Toteya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 10: No more javascript
 This script deletes all regular files ending with .js

-## Task 11: Don't just cout your directories, make your directories count
+## Task 11: Don't just count your directories, make your directories count
 This script count the number of directories and sub-directories in the current directory

 ## Task 12: What's new